KevinDyke/Coursera-Develop-Data-Products-Project/about.md

 The source code for this application can be found at [GitHub](https://github.com/kjd58/Coursera-Develop-Data-Products-Project.git) and the live version *if running* can be found at [Shinyappsio](https://kjd58.shinyapps.io/CarChooser/)

+The slidify presentation can be found at [Rpubs](http://rpubs.com/kjd58/167987)